 Doane's unique School Family program sets it apart from other schools.
 While many schools try to minimize interactions between the oldest and youngest members of the community, Doane consciously creates weekly opportunities for students to interact across all grade levels in a safe and caring environment.
-In 2020-2021, all school family meetings will be held digitally.
 Doane students are placed into one of thirteen school families, each of which is comprised of students from our Primary program through grade 12 and led by faculty members who serve as "parents."
 Students and teachers remain in the same family throughout their time at Doane, thereby creating friendships that grow, evolve, and deepen over years.
 Families will meet according to our community activities schedule.